The Cloisters: Fuentidueña chapel

 The Fuentidueña chapel is the museum's largest room, and is entered through a broad oak door flanked by sculptures that include leaping animals.
 Its centerpiece is the Fuentidueña Apse, a semicircular Romanesque recess built between about 1175 to 1200 at the Saint Joan church at Fuentidueña, Segovia.
 By the 19th century, the church was long abandoned and in disrepair.

-It was acquired by Rockefeller for the Cloisters in 1931, following three decades of complex negotiation and diplomacy between the Spanish church and both countries' art-historical hierarchies and governments.
+The chapel was acquired by Rockefeller for the Cloisters in 1931, following three decades of complex negotiation and diplomacy between the Spanish church and both countries' art-historical hierarchies and governments.
 It was eventually exchanged in a deal that involved the transfer of six frescoes from San Baudelio de Berlanga to the Prado, on an equally long-term loan.
 The structure was disassembled into almost 3,300 mostly sandstone and limestone blocks, each individually cataloged, and shipped to New York in 839 crates.

-It was rebuilt at the Cloisters in the late 1940s It was such a large and complex reconstruction that it required the demolition of the former "Special Exhibition Room".
+It was reconstructed at the Cloisters in the late 1940s The build was large and complex enough that it required the demolition of the former "Special Exhibition Room".
 The chapel was opened to the public in 1961, seven years after its installation had begun.

 The apse consists of a broad arch leading to a barrel vault, and culminates with a half-dome.
 The capitals at the entrance contain representations of the Adoration of the Magi and Daniel in the lions' den.
 The piers show Martin of Tours on the left and the angel Gabriel announcing to The Virgin on the right.
 The chapel includes other, mostly contemporary, medieval artwork.
 They include, in the dome, a large fresco dating to between 1130 and 1150, from the Spanish Church of Sant Joan de Tredòs.
 The fresco's colorization resembles a Byzantine mosaic and is dedicated to the ideal of Mary as the mother of God.
 Hanging within the apse is a crucifix made between about 1150 to 1200 for the Convent of St. Clara in Astudillo, Spain.
 Its reverse contains a depiction of the Agnus Dei (Lamb of God), decorated with red and blue foliage at its frames.
 The exterior wall holds three small, narrow and stilted windows, which are nevertheless designed to let in the maximum amount of light.
 The windows were originally set within imposing fortress walls; according to the art historian Bonnie Young "these small windows and the massive, fortress-like walls contribute to the feeling of austerity ... typical of Romanesque churches."